GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 2. [Create de-identification templates and run de-identification on sample data](https://cloud.google.com/dlp/docs/creating-templates-deid)
 3. In case of cross-regional data source or sink, grant the necessary permissions to the Dataflow service account.

-.

 ## Troubleshooting

-Following are the known issues with Cloud DLP, along with ways you can avoid or recover from them.
+Following are some issues/errors that one may encounter while running the pipeline, and the ways you can avoid or recover from them.

-1. Duplicate rows: When writing data to a BigQuery table, Cloud DLP might write duplicate rows.
+* Duplicate rows: When writing data to a BigQuery table, Cloud DLP might write duplicate rows.

     The project uses the Streaming Inserts API of BigQuery which by default enables best-effort deduplication mechanism.
-However, you should not rely on this mechanism to guarantee the absence of duplicates in your data.
 For a possible solution, see the knowledge base article, checkout [high number of duplicates in Dataflow pipeline streaming inserts to BigQuery](https://cloud.google.com/knowledge/kb/high-number-of-duplicates-in-dataflow-pipeline-streaming-inserts-to-bigquery-000004276?authuser=0).

-2. Error in DLP API : "Too many findings in request"
+* Errors in DLPTransform step:

+  (The detailed errors can be viewed in worker logs for the mentioned PTransform.)

+    1. ```INVALID_ARGUMENT: Too many findings to de-identify.
+Retry with a smaller request.```

        DLP has a max findings per request [limit](https://cloud.google.com/dlp/limits#content-redaction-limits) of 3000.
 Run the pipeline again with a smaller batch size.

-3. DLP API request quota exhausted
+    2. ```RESOURCE_EXHAUSTED: Quota exceeded for quota metric 'Number of requests' and limit 'Number of requests per minute' of service 'dlp.googleapis.com'```

        This can happen if the Dataflow pipeline is being run with a small batch size.
-Rerun the pipeline with a larger batch size.
+Re-run the pipeline with a larger batch size.

-    If the batch size cannot be increased or if the issue persists after you saturate the batch size:
+       If increasing the batch size is not possible or if the issue persists even after reaching the maximum batch size, consider trying one of the following options:

-   * Increase the value of the dlpApiRetryCount parameter
+       * The pipeline incorporates a retry mechanism for DLP API calls, utilizing an exponential delay approach.
+To enhance the retry behavior, you can adjust the value of the `dlpApiRetryCount` parameter.
+For more information, please refer to the [pipeline parameters](#pipeline-parameters) section, specifically the `dlpApiRetryCount` and `initialBackoff` parameters.

-   * The dlp-dataflow-deidentification repo offers a parameter numShardsPerDLPRequestBatching.
-Reducing this below the default (100) will reduce the number of parallel requests sent to DLP.
+       * The pipeline includes a parameter called `numShardsPerDLPRequestBatching`.
+Decreasing this value below the default (100) will result in a lower number of concurrent requests sent to DLP.

-   * Check whether there are other pipelines/clients generating DLP API requests.
+       * Verify if there are any other pipelines or clients generating DLP API requests.

-   * Submit a request to increase the quota.
+       * Consider submitting a request to increase the quota limit.
+Refer [increase dlp quota](https://cloud.google.com/dlp/limits#increases).

 ## Dataflow DAG